 The most important reason to choose trademark registraion is to prevent competitors from copying or pirating your product.
 Beside that you can use the Ⓡ-sign.
 By law this sign does not have any direct worth, but it assures clients and scares off competitors.
 The last because you sign them you will act against violations.
 When you finally have a well-working company or you want to create a franchise, then you can make money by registering your trademark.
 You can then sell your valuable brand or give licenses.

-How do you register a trademark in the Benelux?
+How does a trademark registration in the Benelux work?

 Trademark registration in the Benelux can be achieved by depositing it online with the BBIE.
 Before doing this you will have to check whether yours already exists, and if it has been deposited.
 Also you will have to make sure your trademark is, for example, not to descriptive, because then it will be refused.
 A name is too descriptive when it tells you what it is about too well.
 The name intellectualproperty.com cannot be registered, for example.
 When it is clear your name is not too descriptive and meets the already mentioned material requirements, then you can deposit your trademark online.
 These are the requirements for your name and/or trademark.
 Besides that you could also register your trade or company name as trademark.
 Registering your trademark in the Benelux takes about 3 months.